WWE ‘WrestleMania 34’ Rumors: John Cena Vs. The Undertaker Match Still Has An Outside Shot?

 However, if Shinsuke Nakamura ends up winning the Royal Rumble, it probably positions him as the top opponent for AJ Styles in an epic match at Mania.
 That leaves Cena without an opponent, which makes Samoa Joe an attractive option from the rest of the odds.
 Joe is currently listed at 7 to 2 odds, with Kevin Owens right behind him at 6 to 1.
 A John Cena vs. Samoa Joe match could work just fine, although Joe may be deserving of something more, such as a title opportunity.

-Fans will certainly be paying close attention to what The Undertaker brings to the WWE Raw anniversary show which arrives on January 22, 2018.
+Fans will certainly be paying close attention to what The Undertaker brings to the WWE Raw anniversary show, which arrives on January 22, 2018.

 [Featured Image by WWE]